GaBrandao/full-stack-nanodegree/02_trivia_api/README.md

 4. **Search **for questions.
 5. Play the **quiz game**, randomizing either all questions or within a specific category.

 It makes part of the Full-Stack Web Developer nanodegree API development practice projects.

+This lesson objective is to
+learn structuring and implementing well formatted API, as well as to apply Test-Driven Development (TDD) in the process of development.

 All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).

 ## Getting Started